 Wrong.
 In 2017, Dwight Garner of The New York Times shared his love of the PB&P in his De Gustibus column.
-The article brought a whole new life to the sandwich and turned the internet upside down.
+The article brought a whole new life to the combo and turned the internet upside down.
 It influenced every food website and foodie to question if pickles and peanut butter were meant to live together harmoniously in between white bread, myself included.

 One person's yuck can be another's yum.
 Lee Zalben, founder and president of Peanut Butter & Co. has been slinging peanut butter sandwiches for hungry New Yorkers since 1998.
 Working one day, about thirteen years ago, Zalben noticed a pregnant woman walk into the shop.
 She was two weeks past due and she said she had a craving for a peanut butter and pickle sandwich.
 "I'd never heard of it.
 But we like to think we can take care of anyone's peanut butter craving."
 Zalben shared with the NYTimes.
 "So I ran to the corner store and bought a jar of pickles.
 I made two sandwiches, one for her and one for me.
 That was all it took."